KCaseyChamberlain/roster-framer/README.md

 ## Roster Framer

 ### Description
-This project dynamically creates team roster inside a HTML file based on the user's inputs through the command line.
+This project dynamically creates a HTML file and a team roster inside that HTML file based on the user's inputs through the command line.

 ### License
 ![Github licence](https://img.shields.io/badge/license-MIT-blue.svg)